MarcoSchaeferT/InVADo_setup/readme.md

 contains additional data to complement the main InVADo repository

 - figures of functional groups (needed for web dashboard)
-- small precalculated data set (for development or when running web dashboard without InVADo desktop)
+- small precalculated data set (for development or when running the web dashboard without InVADo desktop)
 - InVADo config file
-- graphic setting file
+- graphics setting file
 <!-- - the **Checkmol/Matchmol** program for determining functional groups (GNU General Public License)
 - **geckodriver** for controling the web-dashboard (Mozilla Public License)
 - **nvidiaProfileInspector** used for optional setting of better graphics (MIT license)-->

 ### main repository of InVADo: https://github.com/MarcoSchaeferT/megamol-prolint-InVADo

-### after CMake: content of this repo + additional files can be found in _\plugins\prolint\InVADo_setup_
+###

+- running CMake to prepare InVADo for building
+- InVADo is available under the repository link above
+- running CMake will automatically download the additional content of this repository
+- additional content is saved to: _NAME_OF_REPOSITORY\plugins\prolint\InVADo_setup_

 (the following mentioned references refer to this path)